pkallu/cms-udacity-project/WRITEUP.md

 | Workflow   | App service supports various deployment options like github actions, AZ devops pipelines, etc      | VM also supports similar features like instant deployments from github, az devops, etc. No Built in support for application updates

 Based on above factors I have picked App service for this excersize.
-Costs - App service has a free tier that I was able to utilize for deploying the application.
+Costs - App service has a free tier that I was able to utilize for deploying the application vs VM would have cost me some(May be less than a $1) money for basic specs.
 Scalability - It was not a big concern for me as it is a test application.
 Availability - Even though, there was no SLA available for free tier of the app service, I was able to deploy and test the application.
 Workflow - I was able to create github action to deploy code from github to app service.

 I would use virtual machine as my option in below scenarios.